 Think back to the playground when groups of people would start hanging out together.
 If you weren’t in the group, it probably felt a little lonely.
 As social beings, nothing has changed.
 We still like to feel connected to other people.
 (We should know, it’s what we do!)
 Be mindful of your effort to grow your friend pool so that you are not leaving anyone out.
 Try to accommodate hangout sessions for folks with families or that live far away.

-Remember you still have to work with them.
+Remember, you still have to work with them

 While they may see you pre-coffee every day, your co-workers are still just that – people you have to work with.
-Hanging out until 2am sharing deep dark secrets, then expecting to be in the office the next morning ready to take on the day just might not work.
+Hanging out until 2am sharing deep dark secrets, then expecting to be in the office the next morning ready to take on the day, just might not work.
 Will the things you share affect how you work with the person in the future?
-In case, create clear boundaries that won’t blur the line between friend and colleagues.
+In case, create clear boundaries that won’t blur the line between friend and colleague.
 It’s easy to get close when working on a project or small team, but what happens when that is over?

 It’s hard not to get friendly with people we work with on a daily basis.
 They see us through our best and worst moments, during mornings and Mondays.
 How have you created sound relationships with people on your team?